elcheinformatico/elcheinformatico/README.md

 - 👀 I’m interested in ...
 PROGRAMAR
 - 🌱 I’m currently learning ...
 TODO
 - 💞️ I’m looking to collaborate on ...
 LO QUE CAIGA
 - 📫 How to reach me ...
-Instagarm : @elcheinformatico FB : @elcheinformatico
+Instagram : @elcheinformatico FB : @elcheinformatico
 - Gracias.

 <!---